-Indeed, displays containing both souvenirs and framed photos, such as in Figure 2, are common in many homes (again, articulated in our upcoming findings and also found by Petrelli et al., 2008).
+(again, articulated in our upcoming findings and also found by Petrelli et al., 2008; van den Hoven, 2004).
 This suggests that we might be able to exploit the connection between memory evoking objects by using physical souvenirs as a link to digital photos.
+A similar idea has been articulated for recollecting past memories (van den Hoven, 2004, van den Hoven and Eggen, 2003, 2005, 2008).

-As will be discussed in this paper, we wanted to see how a system designed around such a link could situate and encourage digital photo sharing in the home.
+As will be discussed in this paper, we wanted to see how a system designed around such a link could situate and encourage digital photo-sharing in the home.
 Our aim is not necessarily to supplant printed albums; we suspect the practice of printing and organizing subsets of favorites into print albums will remain with some families.
 Nor is it to suggest that all families keep and use physical memorabilia in a way conducive to photo-sharing.
-However, given the variety of families and the wealth of digital photos being taken and stored, we hypothesize that our approach is a reasonable way to reintroduce some of the affordances of collocated photo sharing for some homes.
+However, given the variety of families and the wealth of digital photos being taken and stored, we hypothesize that our approach is a reasonable way to reintroduce some of the affordances of collocated photo-sharing for some homes.
+It is also important to realize that we are most interested in making it easy to move into collocated photo-sharing.
+We are less concerned with the continued act of sharing as it transpires and the memory recollection that is part of this activity.
+However, we do discuss ways that one could move between photo collections while sharing.

-To examine this hypothesis, we conducted contextual interviews with 20 households (Section 2), where we analyze how families currently practice print and digital photo sharing (Section 3), and how they keep physical memorabilia (Section 4).
+To examine this hypothesis, we conducted contextual interviews with 20 households (Section 2), where we analyze how families currently practice print and digital photo-sharing (Section 3), and how they keep physical memorabilia (Section 4).
 We then describe SOUVENIRS (Section 5), a photo-viewing system that exploits memorabilia as a social instrument.
-Using SOUVENIRS, a family member can meaningfully associate physical memorabilia with particular photo sets.
-Later, any family member can begin their storytelling with others through the physical memora, and then enrich the story by immediately displaying its associated photos simply by moving the memento close to the home's large-format television screen.
+Using SOUVENIRS, a family member can meaningfully associate physical memorabilia with particular photo-sets.
+Later, any family member can begin their story-telling with others through the physical memento, and then enrich the story by immediately displaying its associated photos simply by moving the memento close to the home's large-format television screen.
 We re-examined our design premises by evoking household reactions to an early version of SOUVENIRS (Section 6).
-Based on these interviews, we discuss and critique SOUVENIRS and how it can better reflect the real practices of photo and memorabilia use in the home.
+Based on these interviews, we discuss and critique Souvening and how it can better reflect the real practices of photo and memorabilia use in the home.
 Related work will be discussed within the context of these sections.

-2. CONTEXTUAL STUDY
+2. Contextual study